WeatherLab/fsodoc/source/general/modules.rst

 ==========

-The core element of the modules functionality comes from the :doc:`PSR4-compatible autoloading </concepts/autoloader>` that CodeIgniter uses.
+The core element of the modules functionality comes from the :doc:`PSR4-compatible autoloading </concepts/autoloader>` that FSO uses.
 While any code can use the PSR4 autoloader and namespaces, the only way to take full advantage of modules is to namespace your code and add it to **application/Config/Autoload.php**, in the ``psr4`` section.

 For example, let's say we want to keep a simple blog module that we can re-use between components.
 We might create